luk036/luk036.github.io/latch/intro.md

 ---

-## Algorithmatic point of view
+## Algorithmic point of view

 - Given timing constraints: setup- and hold-time constraints.
-- Objective: minimizing clock period or maximizing slack.
+- Objective: minimizing the clock period or maximizing the critical slack.
-- Find the arrive time of each register that satisfies the contraints.
+- Find the arrival time of each register that satisfies the constraints.
-- Can be formulated as a linear programming.
+- Can be formulated as linear programming.

 ---

 ## Network Parametric Potential Formulation

-- Clock is run periodically.
-Thus, we are not interested in the absolute arrive time, but the different among them.
+- The clock is run periodically.
+Thus, we are not interested in the absolute arrive time, but the differences among them.
 - Ends up with Network potential problem: dual of network flow.
-- Utilize network locality
+- Utilize network locality.
-- Usually faster than LP
+- Usually faster than LP. 👍
-- More importantly, it returns a cycle that most critical.
+- More importantly, it returns the most critical cycle. 👍👍👍👍

 ---